cyphar/cyphar.com/doc/published/android-compilation-headaches.md

 The toolchain was not an issue this time, but on the other hand my locale settings were.
 Curiously, `flex` just broke because `LC_COLLATE` was not flex-friendly.
 I fixed this (wondering why on Earth was going wrong) and continued on.
-This problem kept resurfacing on every Linux distribution I tried, making **every single build** require special love and care.
+This problem kept resurfacing on every GNU/Linux distribution I tried, making **every single build** require special love and care.
 Fixing this is mostly a shotgun approach, with doing everything from resetting all of the locale files to reinstalling `glibc`.